Some links in this post may be affiliate links

 Inadequate food for growth and other processes in the plant will cause the plant to begin to die from the leaves which turn yellow, brown and eventually die.

-Water the Chenille Plant when the top 2-3 in. of soil begin to dry out to keep the soil moderately moist during the growing season.
+Water the Chenille Plant when the top 2-3 inches of soil begin to dry out to keep the soil moderately moist during the growing season.

 Should you forget to water the plant, thoroughly water the plant and mist the leaves immediately and it should perk up in a short time.